trevf002/trevf002/README.md

-- 👋 Hi, I’m @trevf002
+- 👋 Hi, My name is Fernando Trevino and I am a CyberSecurity Practioner
-- 👀 I’m interested in ...
-Creating Web Site
+- 👀 I’m interested in creating new ways to conduct data analysis for CyberSecurity
-- 🌱 I’m currently learning ...
-Web Development
+- 🌱 I’m currently learning...Web Development, UX, and Artificial Intelligence
 - 💞️ I’m looking to collaborate on ...
 On any new projects
 - 📫 How to reach me ... fernman@hotmail.com